zotonic/zotonic/doc/manuals/templates/icons.rst

 * You create your frontend from scratch, but you also have pages in your site that are provided by other modules, for instance the login screens.
 It would be good if the social login icons show up.
 * You are writing a template or module and like to take advantage of ready available icons.
-* You are writing frontend styles in LESS and you would like to extend Zotonic or FontAwesome icons.
+* You are writing frontend styles in LESS and you would like to extend Zotonic / FontAwesome / Material Design icons.

 Including Zotonic icons CSS